-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes

 Continuing Contract Status, Teachers with

 This indicator reports on the percentage of teachers in the school/district with continuing contract status.

 Divide the total number of full-time equivalent (FTE) teachers at the school, district, or state (as appropriate for the Report Card in question) with continuing contract status during the Ratings year by the total number of FTE teachers in the school, district, or state (as appropriate for the Report Card in question).